HGVSnomenclature/hgvs-nomenclature/docs/index.md

       [HGVS Nomenclature](https://groups.google.com/g/hgvs-nomenclature)
       conversation archive**.
-* See [Community Consultation](consultation/index.md) for proposals, including how to submit a proposal for future versions of HGVS Nomenclature.
+* See [Community Consultation](consultation/index.md) for proposals, including how to submit a proposal for future versions of the HGVS Nomenclature.

 ## Current Citation